Competency in a foreign language is one of the hallmarks of the liberally educated person.

 We live in an age in which the effective interaction with foreign nations is essential not only for economic prosperity, but also for mutual survival.
 Consequently, it is very important that students gain the skills and knowledge necessary to deal successfully with nations of differing cultural heritages.

 The study of foreign language is a crucial step toward the establishment of positive lines of communication among the world’s nations.

 For these reasons all graduates of the Schools of Arts & Sciences, Journalism & Mass Communication and Education must satisfy a foreign language requirement.

 Majors and non-majors in modern languages receive a grounding in the fundamental skills of the languages: speaking, listening comprehension, reading and writing in humanistic oriented courses.
 There is special emphasis on everyday culture of the foreign country as well.

-The Language Learning Center and computer-assisted instruction programs complement in-class study.
+Our computer-assisted instruction programs complement in-class study.